AFLplusplus/AFLplusplus/examples/afl_frida/README.md

 # Background

-This code ist copied for a larger part from https://github.com/meme/hotwax
+This code is copied for a larger part from https://github.com/meme/hotwax